aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 - Familiarity with basic Java syntax.
 - A high‑level understanding of image processing concepts.

-## Setting Up Aspose.Imaging for Java
+## Setting up Aspose.Imaging for java

 Before you begin coding, add the library to your project.